Predelnik/DSpellCheck/README.md

 v1.1.6
 * Fix working of "Add to dictionary" and "Ignore" for Aspell which were accidentally broken.

+v1.1.7
+* Fix plugin's crash in some system default encodings.

 v1.2.0
 * Add possibility to download Hunspell dictionaries from common OpenOffice mirrors through GUI.
 * Add possibility to remove Hunspell dictionaries through GUI.